 UAlbany won its second MAAC title in the 2017-18 season, making Cashman-McSween the MAAC Coach of the Year, and earned its second-ever berth into the NCAA Tournament, going to the Tallahassee Regional at Florida State University.
-The team also earned top-two finishes in the Crosstown Challenge vs. Siena, the Dartmouth Women's Golf Invite and the Wofford Low Country Intercollegiate.
+The team also earned top-two finishes in the Dartmouth Women's Golf Invite and the Wofford Low Country Intercollegiate.
 Annie Songeun Lee earned the McLeod Trophy for finishing first in the MAAC Championship and was joined on the All-MAAC Team by Megan Henry, Helga Einarsdottir and Caroline Juillat.

 In the 2016-17 season, the Great Danes were the runner-up in the 2017 MAAC Championship, just strokes behind the defending champion Quinnipiac.
 The team also earned first place finishes in a match vs. Siena and the Hartford Hawks Women's Invitational.
 Three UAlbany players were honored on the All-MAAC team with top-10 finishes in the conference championship, including Paige Fujihara finishing second overall, Helga Einarsdottir being tied for third and Megan Henry concluding tied for tenth.

 The Great Danes earned a pair of first place finishes in the 2015-16 season, concluding in the top-5 in four other tournaments.
 Annie Songeun Lee finished seventh overall in the MAAC Championship to be placed on the all-conference team, helping UAlbany to a fifth place finish.